 - Suited to a wide range of riding conditions

-As you may have guessed, hydraulic suspensions work well for a wide variety of situations most riders are likely to face, hence the reason they are still in use today.
+Modern Harleys have hydraulic suspensions at both ends.
+Hydraulic suspensions work well for a wide variety of situations most riders are likely to face, hence the reason they are the norm today.

 Unfortunately (or fortunately, depending on how much you like swapping parts) Harley shocks are very basic.
-They offer little adjustability, and are set up to ride comfortably and give good ground clearance, but not to perform well.
+They offer little adjustability and do not perform that well.
 Like everything on a bar-and-shield product, these components can be swapped out for better performing, more adjustable componentry tailored to your style of riding.

-Oh, this is great and all, but why would I change any of this stuff on my bike?
+Great, but why would I change any of this stuff?

 The first (and smallest) group is composed of the riders who want better road holding and performance from their deathtraps.
-Suspension pieces here are typically super-well made with a price tag to match.
-Given the weight of a Harley and the fact that most of their machinery was not developed to really carve corners, it is critical that the manufacturers use top-notch materials and techniques, and those necessities are typically reflected in a high price.
-Given that HD is typically not the performance weapon of choice, folks in this group are a special breed who usually know they need very specific equipment and are very willing to pay top dollar to get it; like the fella building a hot-rod custom V Rod.
+Suspension pieces for his niche in the market are well made and have a price tag to match.
+Given the weight of a Harley and the fact that most of these bikes were not developed to really carve corners, it is critical that the manufacturers use top-notch materials and techniques, and those necessities are typically reflected in a high price.
+Given that H-D is typically not the performance weapon of choice, folks in this group are a special breed who usually know they need very specific equipment and are willing to pay top dollar to get it.

-The second group of folks we talk to have a big bike, and maybe even are big riders, with big pillions, carrying big amounts of gear.
+The second group of folks we talk to have a big bike, and maybe even are big riders, with big pillions, carrying big amounts of gear (maybe even a trailer).
 See what we’re getting at?
-Stock suspensions were designed as a compromise – made for an average weight rider, traveling average distances, with the average amount of gear.
-Exceed those averages fast, hard, and often, and blown-up suspension and crappy ride is your payback.
-This rider is typically a large person with a long-haul bike who frequently is laden with gear and pillion – perhaps even a trailer!
-This guy is often on a Touring bike.
+Stock suspensions were designed as a compromise for a rider of average weight, traveling average distances, with the average amount of gear.
+Exceed those averages fast, hard, and often, and blown-up suspension and crappy ride are your payback.
+This rider is often on a Touring bike.

 Isn't changing ride height dangerous?